MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/purchase-webapps.md

 ## Publish your SaaS offer

+Publishing your SaaS offer also requires publishing your app.
+If your app is already listed in the store, you must republish the app to include the SaaS offer.

-In the Developer Portal, select the **Distribute** button and choose **Publish to Teams store** to begin the process of publishing your app with the SaaS offer.
+1. In the Developer Portal, go to the app you're linking the offer to and select **Distribute**.
+1. Choose **Publish to the Teams store**.
+1. Select **Open Partner Center** to begin the process of publishing your app with the SaaS offer.
 (For more information, see [publish to the Teams store](~/concepts/deploy-and-publish/appsource/publish.md).)

 Once published, users can purchase subscriptions plans associated with your app in your store listing.

 ## End-user purchasing experience

-The following example shows how end users can purchase subscription plans for a fictional Teams app called Recloud.
+The following example shows how end users can purchase subscription plans for a fictional Teams app called *Recloud*.

-**To purchase an app subscription plan**

 1. In the Teams store, select the app that you want and select **Buy a subscription**.